Hospitality businesses forced to hand all tips to staff under proposed law | ITV News

-Hospitality businesses forced to hand all tips to staff under proposed law
+Hospitality businesses would be forced to hand all tips to staff under proposed law

 Restaurants and other businesses would be forced to hand over all tips to their staff under new proposals tabled in Parliament following Government delays.